Top 5 4th Quarter Trades of Em - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Emerald Advisors, LLC bought 10,237 shares of ARCA:VTV for a total holding of 48,241.
-The trade had a 0.4% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $136.83.
+During the quarter, Empirical Finance, LLC bought 15,654 shares of NAS:MSFT for a total holding of 191,456.
+The trade had a 0.39% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $239.99.

-The guru sold out of their 19,924-share investment in BATS:FLOT.
-Previously, the stock had a 0.29% weight in the equity portfolio.
-Shares traded for an average price of $49.86 during the quarter.
+The guru established a new position worth 146,138 shares in BATS:HIDE, giving the stock a 0.35% weight in the equity portfolio.
+Shares traded for an average price of $24.73 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.